-Our operations and financial results could be adversely impacted by COVID-19, which may negatively impact our ability to manufacture our product candidates for our clinical trials, our ability to accrue and conduct our clinical trials, and may delay regulatory agency responses.
+Our operations and financial results could be adversely impacted by the global outbreak of the COVID-19, which may negatively impact our ability to manufacture our product candidates for our clinical trials, our ability to accrue and conduct our clinical trials, and may delay regulatory agency responses.
 Any such impact will negatively impact our financial condition and could require us to delay our clinical development programs.

-In response to COVID-19 and its effects on clinical trials, we modified the original adaptive design Phase 3 clinical trial for our lead product candidate, Validive, in 2020 to be a Phase 2b/3 VOICE clinical trial to better fit the types of trials which can enroll patients in the current environment.
+In December 2019, a novel strain of coronavirus ("COVID-19") was reported to have surfaced in Wuhan, China, resulting in significant disruptions to Chinese manufacturing and supply chain, as well as travel restrictions in many countries.
+In March 2020, COVID-19 was designated a global pandemic and many countries, including the U.S., declared national emergencies and implemented preventive measures by limiting large public gatherings, setting separation distances between individuals (social distancing), rules for mandatory use of personal protective equipment (primarily masks) and in shelter-in-place mandates.
+Many employers restricted non-essential work travel and required that employees work from their homes to limit personal interaction if required by local regulations.
+In response to the current COVID-19 pandemic and its effects on clinical trials, we modified the original adaptive design Phase 3 clinical trial for our lead product candidate, Validive, to be a Phase 2b/3 VOICE clinical trial to better fit the types of trials which can enroll patients in the current environment.
 We have activated sites and commenced dosing in our VOICE clinical program.
-We completed enrollment of the Phase 2b portion of the trial and commenced enrollment of the Phase 3 portion of the VOICE trial.
+The Phase 3 portion of the VOICE trial is anticipated to start immediately after the Phase 2b portion.
 To complete VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial, we will need to raise additional funding in the millions or tens of millions of dollars (depending on if we have consummated a collaboration or partnership or neither for Validive), or find a suitable pharmaceutical partner, both of which we are planning to pursue within the next 12 months.
-There can be no assurance that any such events will occur, and the long-term effects of COVID-19 continue to create uncertainties and challenges to our ability to seek additional funding and explore collaborations and partnerships.
+There can be no assurance that any such events will occur, and the ongoing COVID-19 pandemic continues to create uncertainties and challenges to our ability to seek additional funding and explore collaborations and partnerships.

-While we are currently continuing our ongoing clinical trials, COVID-19 and related precautions have directly or indirectly impacted the timeline for certain of our clinical trials.
-We are continuing to monitor the impact of COVID-19 on our operations and ongoing clinical development activity, generally.
-As a result of COVID-19, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+While we are currently continuing our ongoing clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted the timeline for certain of our clinical trials.
+We are continuing to monitor the impact of the COVID-19 pandemic on our operations and ongoing clinical development activity, generally.
+As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including: